 Irish Red and White Setter

-While the all-red Irish setter has more notoriety among setter breeds today, the Irish Red and White setter (also referred to as IRWS) was the first Irish-bred setter on the scene.
+Although the all-red Irish setter has more notoriety among the setter breeds, the Irish red and white setter (also referred to as the IRWS) actually was the first Irish-bred setter on the scene.
 Believed to have originated in Ireland in the 17th century, the bright coloring of the red and white setter stood out against the landscape and allowed hunters to easily track their dogs in pursuit of game birds.

 Height: 22 to 26 inches